dj0le/fastmech/README.md

 # Mech Index Front End

 This is the front end implementation for the mech index project.
-The mech index is a list of ~100 Battletech mechs.
-The full project consists of many technologies.
+The mech index is a list of many popular Battletech mechs.
+The full project uses a wide assortment of technologies.
 The front end is build in svelte 5 with typescript, and uses Open Props for efficient CSS styling.
 The back end was written in Python, using FastAPI.
 The database is SQL Lite.
 The project is hosted on a VPS running Coolify.

 To see the current project implementation: